fire1ce/3os.org/docs/infrastructure/synology/ssh-with-rsa-key.md

 ## Allow `User Home` at DSM Level

 `User Home` enable to create a personal home folder for each user, except for guest.
-This will alow as to create user's `.ssh` folder and `authorized_keys` file.
+This will allow as to create user's `.ssh` folder and `authorized_keys` file.

 - Log into Synology web UI as an administrator user
 - Control Panel -> User & Groups -> Advanced, scroll down to “User Home”